m-mcardle/GasMeUp/app/README.md

 ## Build

+Before building you likely need to bump the versions.
+The versioning of our app is managed through `standard-version-expo`.
+To bump versions before creating a new build run `npm run bump`.

 To build the application run `npm run build`.
 This will start a build on EAS which can then be submit to either the Google Play Store or the Apple App Store.

 ### Submission